knightjimr/rms/docs/scriptbasics.rst

      ##genome=( hg19 )
      ##kmer=( 10 12 14 16 18 20 22 24 26 28 30 )

-Each of these directive lines must occur at the beginning of the line, and must be of the form "##name", "##name=value" or "##name=(...)", and may not contain spaces, except between the parentheses (this is to limit the interference with real Python or Perl program comment lines, so that they are not mistaken for RMS lines).
 The full set of header directives is described in :doc:`scriptdetails`.
+Each of these directive lines must occur at the beginning of the line, and must be of the form "##name", "##name=value" or "##name=(...)", and may not contain spaces, except between the parentheses.
+The reason for this is to limit the interference the RMS line format may have with real Python or Perl program comment lines, so that they are not mistaken for RMS lines.

 The header section may also contain a bash, Python, Perl or R script, which is used to allow the script to process the command-line arguments, instead of RMS.
 If there is at least one line in the header that is not